Ansel291/2022-01-11-feedback-app-json-server/README.md

 # React Feedback App - version Context Provider

-This v2 demonstrates use of Context Provider.
+This v3 demonstrates use of JSON Server.

 ## Usage